-When it comes to digesting food, the human body is like a well-oiled machine.
+When it comes to digesting food, the human body is exquisitely designed for this task.
 Through a complex process, food is broken up, the necessary nutrients are absorbed, and the waste products are eliminated.

 From the moment that food enters the mouth, digestion begins.
 Food gets broken up, and moistened with saliva that also contains digestive enzymes.
 The food goes through the esophagus to the stomach where it is stored and mixed.
 It then passes into the small intestine where the majority of the nutrient absorption takes place.

 However, when a person who has celiac disease consumes gluten, a protein found in wheat, rye and barley, his or her immune system responds by attacking the small intestine and inhibiting the absorption of important nutrients into the body.

 Celiac disease is an autoimmune disorder that results in damage to the lining of the small intestine when foods with gluten are eaten.
 At least 2 million Americans have celiac disease, but most are not aware they suffer the problem, according to a report published in the American Journal of Gastroenterology, July 31, 2012.

 The only treatment for celiac disease is to follow a gluten-free diet, that is, to avoid all foods that contain wheat including spelt, triticale, and kamut, rye, and barley.
 For most people, following this diet will stop symptoms, heal existing intestinal damage, and prevent further damage.

 Sometimes, sadly enough, it’s not too difficult to tell when someone has been recently diagnosed as having celiac disease when they come into Oryana.
 They can be found wandering the aisles, looking confused and forlorn.
 Fortunately, we try to make it as easy as possible for them to find the right products.
 The shelf tags of our wheat-free items have a red sticker that says wheat-free on them.